The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 If you just show a little appreciation, you own them.

-They're just but I could go through this whole list.
+But I could go through this whole list.

 Let me do it again just so you can hear it in context.

-If if, if a man could achieve all of that, it still wouldn't be enough.
+If, if, if a man could achieve all of that, it still wouldn't be enough.

 No matter what it all is, it's still not enough.